consoledotdev/home/content/tools/server-monitoring.md

 {{< tools/category-review/card-feature-title text="Integrations / plugins" score="4" >}}

-Metrics are pushed into Prometheus which is then used by Grafana for generating dashboards, graphs, and triggering alerts.
+Metrics are first pushed into Prometheus which Grafana queries for generating dashboards, graphs, and triggering alerts.
 This is achieved either through instrumenting your code with one of the many
 [client libraries](https://prometheus.io/docs/instrumenting/clientlibs/), or by